 - Tualatin Hills (2020)

 Photo credit: https://willamettewines.com/

 We actually came to Willamette Valley twice.
 Unfortunately, the first time we came was the same week Oregon had massive wildfires across the whole coast.
-Every one of the wineries we had booked, we had to cancel because the smoke was just unbearable.
+For every one of the wineries we had booked, we had to cancel because the smoke was just unbearable.
 If COVID wasn’t already enough, the fires definitely put a damper on our trip.
 Luckily, we got the chance to fly back a month later and revisit all the wineries that we missed.
 Currently, the wineries are open for tastings, but always do check before you book a trip.
-I know that the State of Oregon did shut back down again due to COVID near the Thanksgiving holiday for a couple weeks.
+I know that the State of Oregon did shut back down again due to COVID near the Thanksgiving holiday for a couple of weeks.